Star Guard: Plot summary

 Interrogated under drugs, Kana tells his interrogators all what happened on Fronn.
 Nonetheless, he is convicted of several serious charges and sentenced to life in a labor camp.
 Later, seizing an opportunity, he escapes, but is soon recaptured.
 This time, though, he is taken to an underground room on the outskirts of Prime, where he sees Hansu and Matthias waiting for him.
 The sentencing had been a scam, worked for the benefit of the Galactic Agent who had been present.
 Now Kana can go to the stars as a free man, to settle on one of the worlds that Terrans have been secretly colonizing for ten generations.

-Reviews

-In the 1 August 1955 issue of Kirkus Reviews the reviewer wrote: